Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 **GLOVES, Jacket and  SOCKS**: They are the least performing products.
 Together they make up only **33%** of the total revenue.

-**RECOMMENDATION**

 -**REGION PERFORMANCE**

 **SOUTH**: This is the top region by total revenue.
-It generated a total revenue of **927,820** which makes up **44%** of the total rvenue generated.
+It generated a total revenue of **927,820** which makes up **44%** of the total revenue generated.
 The sales summary showed that no sales <20 was made, most sales were >200.
 The most popular product in the south was Shoes, followed by gloves and then socks.
 A total of **2,480** products were sold.
 Hats, jackets and shirts were not sold in this region.
 Page 2 and 3 of my BI report gives insight on this region.

-**EAST**
+**EAST**: This is the second best region by total revenue.
+It generated a total revenue of **485,925** which makes up **23%** of the total revenue.
+The sales summary showed that **60%** of the sales in this region was >20 but <400.
+A total of **2483** products were sold with **Hats** being the most sold product.

+**NORTH**: This region generated **387,000** in revenue.
+The most popular products sold here was shirts (992) and jackets (993).

+**WEST**: This is the least performing region, contributing only **14%** of the total revenue.
+The sales performance showed that there was no sale above 400 in this region.
+This was the only region that recorded sales <20.
+The Poor sales accounted for **20%** of their total sales.
+The most sold product in the western region was Socks, **67%** of the total quantity of socks sold were purchaased in this region.